Helps your body deal with stress

 - Reduces pain and systemic inflammation

-- Shown to significantly improve osteoarthritis symptoms when used for at least 1 month
+- Shown to significantly improve osteoarthritis symptoms when used for at least one month

 - Dissolved in a self-emulsifying formula for enhanced absorption